 Ease of use: ★★★

 Similar idea to the desktop wallets, but instead of downloading software to run on your computer you run it in your web browser (which itself is like a mini operating system).
-This is slightly less secure than web wallets since:
+This is slightly less secure than desktop wallets since: